lighty does not appear to use server.errorfile-prefix when fastcgi returns error

 Would be possible for lighty to use custom error pages according to fastcgi error codes?

-Updated by oschonrock over 13 years ago
+Updated by oschonrock almost 14 years ago

 after looking into this further, this is not a reasonable request. lighty just passes whatever the fastcgi process generates to the browser client.